masiuchi/movabletype/plugins/Markdown/Readme.txt

 ### Version Info Tag ###

-If you include this tag in a Movable Type template:
+If you include this tag in a MT template:

     <$MTSmartyPantsVersion$>